 - Using ceiling fans can potentially result in electricity savings of 14 percent per annum.

-- If you see a vessel emitting black or nuisance smoke continuously for more than one minute, report the vessel to the Marine Department: call 2385 2791, 2385 2792 or, outside office hours, 2233 7801.
-If it’s an aircraft emitting the smoke, report it to the Civil Aviation Department by calling 1823 or emailing photos to email@example.com.
+- If you see a vessel emitting black or nuisance smoke continuously for more than one minute, report the vessel to the Marine Department.
+Call 2385 2791, 2385 2792 or, outside office hours, 2233 7801.
+If it’s an aircraft emitting the smoke, report it to the Civil Aviation Department.
+Call 1823 or email photos to email@example.com.

 - Join one of the Clear The Air idling engine patrols at www.cleartheair.org.hk.

-- Keep your car properly tuned: an inefficient car will use more fuel and emit more pollutant, which will harm the environment and cost you more money.
+- Keep your car properly tuned.
+An inefficient car will use more fuel and emit more pollutant.
+This will harm the environment and cost you more money.

 - Choose energy-efficient appliances.

-Surprisingly, the air inside our homes may be as bad if not worse than the air we breathe outside, and as most of us spend 70 percent of our time indoors, it’s worth getting it right.
+Surprisingly, the air inside our homes may be as bad if not worse than the air we breathe outside.
+As most of us spend 70 percent of our time indoors, it’s worth getting it right.
 Ventilation is key, so don’t be scared to open the windows occasionally and let the air flow.
-Air purifiers such as those by Blueair clean out pollutants including pollen, bacteria, exhaust emissions, dust and pet dander by dragging dirty air in through the fan, charging the air molecules with electricity in an ion chamber and making them stick to the progressive layers of propylene filters.
+Air purifiers such as those by Blueair clean out pollutants including pollen, bacteria, exhaust emissions, dust and pet dander.
+They do this by dragging dirty air in through the fan, charging the air molecules with electricity in an ion chamber and making them stick to the progressive layers of propylene filters.
 Air quality measured at 7,000 can be reduced to a healthy 1,500 in just 15 minutes.